-The SCORE (Schools Conserving Resources)/CitySmart Program is a market transformation program offered to private and public schools, higher education and government entities in the CenterPoint Energy, Inc. electric distribution service territory.
+The Schools Conserving Resources (SCORE)/CitySmart program is offered to private and public schools, higher education and government entities in the CenterPoint Energy electric distribution service territory.

-The program helps school administrators and facility managers operate their buildings more efficiently by understanding the technical and financial benefits of investing in energy efficiency and developing a plan to make energy efficiency improvements.
+The program instructs school administrators and facility managers how to operate their buildings more efficiently by demonstrating the technical and financial benefits of investing in energy efficiency and developing a plan to make energy efficiency improvements.

 Customers enrolling in the program, referred to as Partners, receive technical and energy management assistance to help them make decisions about cost effective investments in facility energy efficiency.
 These services include: